BurakDmb/Interpreter-Implementation-Using-Lex-And-Yacc/README.md

 # Interpreter-Implementation-Using-Lex-And-Yacc
 My interpreter implementation homework for Programming Languages Homework, used lex and yacc for implementation

-#To compile and run the code:
+#To compile and run the code, follow these steps:
 Firstly, you need cmake, you can install in ubuntu using these command

 ```